Aayush030/movie-recommendation-system/README.md

 Cosine Similarity: Cosine of the angle between the two vectors of the item, vectors of A and B is calculated for imputing similarity.
 If the vectors are closer, then small will be the angle and large will be the cosine.

-IMPORTING DATA: • SOURCES OF DATA: TMDB movie dta set https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata
+IMPORTING DATA: • SOURCE OF DATA: TMDB movie data set https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata